TheGabmeister/resources/README.md

 # The Gabmeister Resources
-This page is a collection of links that have helped me throughout my career as a VR, AR, Unreal Engine, and Unity Developer.
+This page is a collection of links for VR, AR, Unreal Engine, and Unity Development.
 I’m constantly updating this list, removing old items and adding new ones.
 I try to remove those that are older than 5 years old.
 However, there are exceptions which I truly believe contain information that are relevant today.

 One major shift that happened recently is the advent of AI.
-Large language models made a lot of beginner-level resources obsolete.
+Large language models (LLMs) made a lot of beginner-level resources obsolete.
 We used to scavange the depths of online forums and stack overflow looking for how-to tutorials.
 Nowadays, we ask AI first, and do a search only if the answer is inadequate.
 This is why I will only focus on resources that I think add value on top of what AI can already provide.

+Another best practice, if it's not already obvious, is to read the manual.
+The Unity and Unreal documentation, for example, are continously being updated.
+You would be surprised how much hidden gems are tucked away here.

 I hope that these resources assist you in your journey.
+## XR
 ```
 "Unfortunately, no one can be told what the Matrix is.
 You have to see it for yourself."

 - Morpheus, The Matrix (1999) -
 ```
-## XR

 ### Meta Quest
 - [Meta Horizon OS Developers](https://developers.meta.com/horizon/develop/)
 - [Code Samples](https://developer.oculus.com/code-samples/)